What Are You Leaving Behind & What Are You Moving Towards?

 I wasn’t only looking for a change in work…I wanted a change in life.

 Fear exists to alert us to danger.
-But after trauma or deep grief, fear can become overprotective.
+But after stress, trauma, overwhelm, or burnout, fear can become overprotective.

-A traumatic event can push the nervous system into a freeze response.
+A stressful or traumatic event can push the nervous system into a freeze response.
 The stronger and longer-lasting the fear, the deeper that freeze can become.
-The body holds sensations it wasn’t able to process at the time, and when movement or change threatens to bring those sensations back, the nervous system retreats into freeze again.
+The body holds sensations it wasn’t able to process at the time, and when movement or change threatens to bring those sensations back, the nervous system retreats into the fear and freeze again.

 This creates a cycle of fear–freeze–fear, where life slowly revolves around avoiding activation rather than moving towards aliveness.

 I was moving towards space, warmth, curiosity, language, architecture, people, and a deeper healing journey.
 Sunshine was part of that.
 So was novelty.
-So was the nervous system learning that movement didn’t automatically mean danger.
+Whi;e processing what was held inthe nervous system it learned that change didn’t mean danger.

 Identity in Transition: Between Who You Were and Who You’re Becoming